Run Procedure

 The formatting of Quick Reports is determined by the selected template.
 For more details see: Creating Report Templates

-The Server Directed output format is a way for stored procedures to dynamically send instructions to dbFront.
-The action list is returned as a multicolumn select with the first column named "action".
+The Server Directed (ProcedureAPI) output format is a way for stored procedures to dynamically send instructions to dbFront.
+The action is returned as a multicolumn select with the first column named "action".
+Not only can a stored procedure make specific requests, but the data is optionally returned to the procedure for further processing.
+This means that the ProcedureAPI allows stored procedures to have a two-way conversation with dbFront.
+Some possibilities are:

 Trouble Shooting